 These wounds left scars that haven’t gone away.

 Run your hand down your spine until you reach the top of your sacrum.
-That’s the area on which I had surgery four years ago, where I now have a titanium cage and three rods to keep the area stable.
+That’s the area on which I had surgery four years ago, where I now have a titanium cage, replacement disc, and two rods to keep the area stable.

 I received a lot of beatings pretty close to that area.
 Maybe my boyhood activities didn’t cause the “sudden injury (acute trauma).”